mvolkmann/blog/src/hono.md

 This example demonstrates implementing endpoints for CRUD operations on a collection of dogs.
+This code does not require any additional packages to be installed.

 <img alt="Hono dog app" style="width: 50%"
   src="/blog/assets/hono-dog-app.png?v={{pkg.version}}">